Latest deals from trusted retailers

 We’ve investigated all of the scientific evidence that the Trust has based its warning on.
 Perhaps because pods and nests are fairly recent products, there doesn’t seem to be any specific research relating to them, but there is evidence that raises concerns around the padded sides and the fact that some pods have soft padded mattresses.

-Therefore we cannot recommend the Cocoonababy due to the following reasons:
+Therefore we cannot recommend the Cocoonababy for sleeping due to the following reasons:

-- It has a thick mattress that babies skin into, although it does have a firm flat bottom.
+- It has a thick mattress that babies sink into, although it does have a firm flat bottom.

 - It has straps that keep baby in place and work like a positioner